google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 ### Objects

-Many JavaScript constructors and functions use an options objects.
+Many JavaScript constructors and functions use options objects.
 It's a nice pattern in JavaScript, but extremely tedious to realize in wasm manually. embind can help here, too!